 How to Recover Your Online Reputation

-In the age of false information and hate sites that focus on negative comments and reviews, it is very important that your brand name has a strong online presence.
+In the age of false information and hate sites that focus on negative comments and reviews, it is very important that your brand name has a strong online presence and that you perform a proper online reputation management.
 In this part of the triathlon, you get to run as fast as you can to save your reputation.

 This practical step is the most difficult one because it involves negative emotions, ethics, and rules.
 Before going to actions we need to adjust our behavior and strategy depending on the types of negative content: